vivienjyin/phase1RMD/README.md

 Author: Jun (Vivien) Yin

+This is the validation report includes testing example data, codes and expected testing results.

+In addition to the repeated measures design with toxicity endpoint, we implemented the function RunRMDEFF() to conduct a trial with dual endpoints, incorporating a continuous efficacy outcome and toxicity endpoints in nTTP scores from multiple treatment cycles, according to the approach described above.
+The function RunRMDEFF() implements MCMC to draw the posterior inference about the parameters using JAGS , thus the posterior mean of toxicity and efficacy outcomes are used to estimate their profile at each dose level in the trial.
+Non-informative priors are used by default so that the estimation is largely dependent on data, but we reserve an option for user to specify a prior.

+The following example data is a scenario to validate the function RunRMDEFF() to recommend next dose:

 ## Load an example of the patient efficacy data
 ```
 > #load the patient efficacy data